Fanisting/stable-roommate-field-exp/README.md

 The terminal would output the matching result.

-Here is the README file for the raw repo:
+Here is the README file for the raw repo, I expressed geniune thanks for the effort from the [owner](https://github.com/charlierproctor/matching_algorithm):

 # Stable Roommates Matching Algorithm